semgrep/testo/CONTRIBUTING.md

 5. Install [dune-release](https://github.com/ocamllabs/dune-release)
    if not already installed:
    `opam install dune-release`
+6. Attention: make sure to create a **draft release** via the `--draft` flag.
+Otherwise, an immutable release is created and the tarball can't be uploaded.
-6. Run `make opam-release` or run the individual steps below by hand:
+   Run `make opam-release` or run the individual steps below by hand:
    * Run `dune-release tag`.
 It will pick up the version from the changelog and ask for confirmation.
    * Run `dune-release distrib` to create a tarball.